bkromhout/realm-recyclerview-lite/README.md

 Additionally, there are `void saveInstanceState(Bundle out)` and `void restoreInstanceState(Bundle in)` methods which will save and restore the currently selected positions.

 You may make use of these how you wish.
 Here are some things to note, tips, etc:
 * The methods which change the set of selected items all call the appropriate `notify*Changed()` methods for you, *but they do not actually modify the state of your views*.
-In your overridden `onBindViewHolder` method, you should make a call like `selectedPositions.contains(position);` to check and see if the item at that position is currently selected.
+In your overridden `onBindViewHolder` method, you should make a call to `isSelected(position);` to check and see if the item at that position is currently selected.
 * `clearSelections` is automatically called if the adapter is notified by Realm that the data has changed.
 So you cannot, for example, maintain a set of selected items and do drag-and-drop (At some point I hope to re-work multi-select to remove this limitation)
 * The `List` returned by `getSelectedRealmObjects` *is not* managed by Realm
 * All of these methods are well-documented, any questions which remain should be answered by referring to their JavaDoc.